PeterZs/FreeArt3D/README.md

 ## 🤗 Demo
 We have deployed our live demo at [huggingface space](https://huggingface.co/spaces/MorPhLingXD/FreeArt3D).
-However, due to the long running time of our method, it's also recommended running the demo on your local machine:
+However, due to the long running time of our method, it's also recommended to run the demo on your local machine:

 ```bash
 python app.py